irsat000/CAI-Tools/README.md

 Go to Patreon page and become a free member.
 When you do the Unlock Premium action in the extension's menu, you will receive 7-day free trial.
 If you like it or want to support me, you can upgrade your membership.
 If you are a paid member of any tier, starting with only $3, you will have access to Premium features as long as you are a member.

 # News
-v2.5.0 brought Chat Summary feature.
+v2.6.0 brought Custom History. v2.5.1 fixed the gpt prompt importing as chat summary problem. v2.5.0 brought Chat Summary feature.
 Character Import has become free.
-Upcoming update is for Custom History feature.

 # Known problems
-None known at the moment.
+Chat Summary may not return summaries due to failing conversation request to ChatGPT.

 # Feature List
+###### Custom History (premium)
+Save chats in this history panel and edit the title.
 ###### Character Catalog (premium)
 You can save characters in different categories for easy access.
 You no longer need to scroll down to find a character.
 ###### Big Avatars